-- Is in a situation of actual or potential conflict of interest; or - Has behaved or is likely to behave in a manner that is not consistent with the highest standards of public trust and integrity and such behaviour may have an adverse impact on the corporation. - ii) Process for Resolution
+- a) has breached their duties to the Corporation; - b) is in a position where there is a potential breach of duty to the Corporation; - c) is in a situation of actual or potential conflict of interest; or - d) has behaved or is likely to behave in a manner that is not consistent with the highest standards of trust and integrity and such behaviour may have an adverse impact on the Corporation.

-The matter shall be referred to the following process:
+Process for Resolution

-- Refer matter to Chair or, where the issue may involve the Chair, to any Vice-Chair, with notice to Chief Executive Officer; - Chair (or Vice-Chair, as the case may be) may either: - Attempt to resolve the matter informally, or - Refer the matter to either the Executive Committee or to an ad hoc sub-committee of the board established by the Chair (or Vice-Chair) that shall report to the board. - If the Chair or Vice-Chair elects to attempt to resolve the matter informally and the matter cannot be informally resolved to the satisfaction of the Chair/Vice-Chair, the director referring the matter and the director involved, then the Chair or Vice-Chair shall refer the matter to either the Executive Committee or to an ad hoc sub-committee of the board established by the Chair (or Vice-Chair) that shall report to the board. - A decision of the board by majority resolution shall determine the matter. - c) It is recognized that if a conflict or other matter referred cannot be resolved to the satisfaction of the board (by simple majority resolution), or if a breach of duty has occurred, a director may be asked to resign or may be subject to removal pursuant to the by-laws and the Corporations Act.
+- a) The matter shall be referred to the chair or, where the issue may involve the chair, to the vice-chair, with notice to Chief Executive Officer; - b) The chair (or vice-chair, as the case may be) may either:i) attempt to resolve the matter informally, or

+- ii) refer the matter to either the Executive Committee or to a special committee of the Board established by the chair (or vice-chair, as the case may be) which shall report to the Board. - c) If the chair or vice-chair elects to attempt to resolve the matter informally and the matter cannot be resolved to the satisfaction of the chair (or vicechair as the case may be), the director referring the matter, and the director involved, then the chair or vice-chair shall refer the matter to the process in (b) (ii) above. - d) A decision of the Board by majority resolution shall be determinative of the matter.

-4. Perceived Conflict of Interest
+It is recognized that if a conflict or other matter referred cannot be resolved to the satisfaction of the Board (by simple majority resolution), or if a breach of duty has occurred, a director may be asked to resign or may be subject to removal pursuant to the by-laws and the Act.

+5. Perceived Conflicts

 - a) It is acknowledged that not all conflicts or potential conflicts may be satisfactorily resolved by strict compliance with the by-laws.
-There may be cases where the perception of a conflict of interest or breach of duty (even where no conflict exists or breach has occurred) may be harmful to the corporation, notwithstanding that there has been compliance with the by-laws.
-In such circumstances, the process set out in this policy for addressing conflicts and breaches of duty shall be followed. - b) It is recognized that the perception of conflict or breach of duty may be harmful to the corporation even where no conflict exists or breach has occurred, and, having followed the above process, it may be in the best interests of the corporation that the director be asked to resign.
+There may be cases where the perception of a conflict of interest or breach of duty (even where no conflict exists or breach has occurred) may be harmful to the Corporation notwithstanding that there has been compliance with the by-laws.
+In such circumstances, the process set out in this policy for addressing conflicts and breaches of duty shall be followed. - b) It is recognized that the perception of a conflict or breach of duty may be harmful to the Corporation even where no conflict exists or breach has occurred and it may be in the best interests of the Corporation that the director be asked to resign.